qouteall/immptl/docs/wiki/Portal-Animation.md

 You can use command `/portal animation rotate_infinitely ...` to make a portal to rotate infinitely along an axis around a point.
 There are other rotation animation commands.

-You can apply multiple rotation animations and they will add up.
+One portal can have multiple rotation animations at the same time and they will add up.

 ## Normal Animation